Agent HTTP quickstart

 Current gaps must stay explicit in client plans: getStorageAt is not part of

-the certified REST launch set, and Starkscan JSON-RPC is not a migration-ready
+the certified REST launch set, and Starkscan JSON-RPC is still an authenticated

 Start with the smallest route set that answers the task: